Mathematics (MATH)

 This course focuses on mathematical reasoning and the solving of real-life problems.
 Topics addressed include: descriptive statistics (measures of center, variation, and position, and frequency distributions); basic probability theory (counting techniques, sample spaces, probability laws); probability distributions (normal and binomial); statistical inference, which includes estimation, hypothesis testing (z-test, t-test, and chi-square test), errors, and correlation/regression.
 Tools such as graphing calculators or computers are an integral part of this course.
 Writing assignments, as appropriate to the discipline, are part of the course.

-A minimum grade of ‘C’ in one of the following courses: MATH 90 or MATH 99 or MATH 100; or a minimum grade of C in MATH 98 and concurrent or successful completion of MATH 25; or appropriate score on Placement Test; or Consent of Department Chair.
+A min grade of ‘C’ in one of the following courses: MATH 90 or MATH 97 or MATH 99 or MATH 100; or a minimum grade of C in MATH 98 and concurrent or successful completion of MATH 025; or appropriate score on Placement Test; or Consent of Department Chair.

 4 Lecture Hours.
 4 Credit Hours.